sqsola/ClimateWASH/README.md

 ### **Aim 2**

-Title: Association of Animal Ownership with under-5 Diarrhea Prevalence in sub-Saharan Africa
+Title: Association of Animal Ownership with under-5 Diarrhea Prevalence in sub-Saharan Africa.

 ### **Aim 3**

-Title: Association of Animal Ownership and Extreme Precipitation Events with under-5 Diarrhea Prevalence in sub-Saharan Africa
+Title: Association of Animal Ownership and Extreme Precipitation Events with under-5 Diarrhea Prevalence in sub-Saharan Africa.

 ### **Aim 4**

-Title: TBD
+Title: Clustering of Open Defecation Behaviors in Odisha, India

+Note: Code for Aim 4 is not included due to it containing PII.

 ## Files for Aims